LF-digitala-kanaler/LFUI-components/README.md

 npm install @lf-digitala-kanaler/lfui-components
 ```

-### Usage
+# Usage
-In the /dist folder you will find:

-* lf.css
-* lf.js
-* Fonts

-These files are built/compiled from the project's source files and assets.
-They
-can be used as is.
-Simply add `jQuery`, `lf.js` and `lf.css` to your document.

-## In your build
+You have two alternatives for getting started with the framework; either by importing the source files into a [SCSS][scss] build, or by adding the precompiled files to your HTML document.

+## Source alternative

+Importing the source code gives you access to the full SCSS suit including our variables and mixins – increasing your flexibility when extending the framework with your own styles and layouts.

-Import LFUI.scss in the very beginning of your main SCSS file:
+Import `LFUI.scss` at the very beginning of your main SCSS file:

 ```
 @import "@lf-digitala-kanaler/lfui-components/src/scss/LFUI.scss";
 ```

-This will give you access to the full LFUI suit including its variables and
-mixins.
+## Compiled alternative

+In the `/dist` folder provided, you will find: `lf.css`, `lf.js` and a `fonts` directory.
+These files can be used as-is.
+Simply add jQuery along with `lf.js` and `lf.css` to your HTML document.

-### Fonts
+## Fonts

-LFUI-components includes [Länsförsäkringar Fonts][fonts] for self-hosting.
-You can import them
-directly from `node_modules`, but it's probably easier to copy the files to your
+Components includes [Länsförsäkringar Fonts][fonts] for self-hosting.
+You can import them directly from `node_modules`, but it's probably easier to copy the files to your project.
-project.

-In this example we are using `copyfiles` to do this.
+In this example, we are using `copyfiles` to do this.

 ```
 npm install copyfiles --save-dev
 ```

-Once installed you can add a script to your `package.json` to copy the files
+Once installed you can add a copy script to your `package.json`.
-into your project.

 ```
 "scripts": {